DavidRC-Projects/Approval_Predict/README.md

 ## Dataset Source and Permissions

 This dataset is publicly available on Kaggle under the [loan-approval-dataset](https://www.kaggle.com/datasets/anishdevedward/loan-approval-dataset/data?select=loan_approval.csv) and is free to use for analysis and machine learning projects.
-The dataset contains loan application data with no personally identifiable information used in the model.
-The `name` and `city` fields present in the raw dataset are excluded from the machine learning pipeline.
+The dataset contains loan application data with synthetic data.
+The `name` and `city` fields present in the raw dataset will be excluded from the machine learning pipeline.

 ## Project Terms & Jargon